cncf/cnf-testbed/comparison/doc/cncf-cnfs-results-summary.md

 ### Linux User-Mode Switch

 A single instance of Linux User-Mode Software (SW) Switch is running in a compute node.
+Every performance optimized SW Switch application has two sets of software threads: i) Main threads, handling Switch application management and control planes, and ii) Dataplane threads, handling dataplane packet processing and forwarding.

+This applies to FD.io VPP used in this benchmarking.

+Allocation of processor physical cores to the software switch is as
+follows:

+1. Two mapping ratios are defined and used in software switch
+   benchmarking:
+   * PCDR4SW value determines Physical Core to Dataplane Ratio.
+   * PCMR4SW value determines Physical Core to Main Ratio.
+2. Target values to be benchmarked:
+   * PCDR4SW=(1:1, 2:1, 4:1).
+   * PCMR4SW=(1:1, 1:2).
-Processor physical core allocation is as follows:
+3. Number of physical cores required for the benchmarked software switch is calculated as follows:

-1. SW Switch has a set of Main Threads (control threads) and one or more of Dataplane Thread(s).
-2. Separate thread to core subscription ratios are used for main and dataplane threads.
-3. DTCR value determines the Dataplane Thread to Core Ratio, with target values=(..).
-4. MTCR value determines the Main Thread to Core Ratio, with target values=(..).

-Baseline tests are done with DTCR=1, MTCR=1.
-Then with DTCR=..
+   *     #pc = pcdr4sw * #dsw + pcmr4sw * #msw
+   * where
+   *     #pc - total number of physical cores required and used.
+   *     #dsw - total number of switch dataplane thread sets (1 set per SW switch).
+   *     #msw - total number of switch main thread sets (1 set per SW switch).

-### VNFs and CNFs
+### CNFs and VNFs

-Per VNF or CNF instance processor physical core allocation:

-1. Each NF has a set of Main Threads (control threads) and one or more of Dataplane Thread(s).
-2. Separate thread to core subscription ratios are used for main and dataplane threads.
-3. DTCR value determines the Dataplane Thread to Core Ratio, with target values=(1,2,4,8).
-4. MTCR value determines the Main Thread to Core Ratio, with target values=(2,4,8).
+Multiple instances of NFs (CNFs or VNFs) are running in a compute node.
+Every performance optimized NF has two sets of software threads: i) Main threads, handling NF application management and control planes, and ii) Dataplane threads, handling NF dataplane packet processing and forwarding.

+This applies to FD.io VPP used in this benchmarking.

+Allocation of processor physical cores per NF instance is as
+follows:

+1. Two mapping ratios are defined and used in NF service matrix
+   benchmarking:
+   a.
+PCDR4NF value determines Physical Core to Dataplane Ratio.
+   b.
+PCMR4NF value determines Physical Core to Main Ratio.
+2. Target values to be benchmarked:
+   a.
+PCDR4NF=(1:1, 1:2, 1:4).
+   b.
+PCMR4NF=(1:2, 1:4, 1:8).
-5. Number of physical cores required is calculated as follows:
+3. Number of physical cores required for the benchmarked NFs' service matrix is calculated as follows:
+   *     #pc = pcdr4snf * #dnf + pcmr4nf * #mnf
-   * #cores=(#dt/dtcr)+(#mt/mtcr)            , where
+   * where
-   * #cores - total number of physical cores required and used.
+   *     #pc  - total number of physical cores required and used.
-   * #dt - total number of dataplane threads (1 or more per NF).
+   *     #dnf - total number of NF dataplane thread sets (1 set per NF instance).
-   * #mt - total number of main thread sets (1 set per NF).
+   *     #mnf - total number of NF main thread sets (1 set per per NF instance).

 ## Service Density Matrix – Network Function View

 ```
   Row:    1..10  number of network service instances
   Column: 1..10  number of network functions per service instance
   Value:  1..100 total number of network functions within node
 ```

 ```
   SVC   001   002   004   006   008   010
   001     1     2     4     6     8    10
   002     2     4     8    12    16    20
   004     4     8    16    24    32    40
   006     6    12    24    36    48    60
   008     8    16    32    48    64    80
   010    10    20    40    60    80   100
 ```

 ## Service Density Matrix – Core Usage View

 ```
   Row:          1..10  number of network service instances
   Column:       1..10  number of network functions per service instance
   Value:        1..NN  number of physical processor cores used
-    Core Ratios: DTCR=1, MTCR=2
+  Cores Numa0:  pcdr4sw = 1:1, pcmr4sw = 1:1
+                pcdr4nf = 1:1, pcmr4nf = 1:2
+  Cores Numa1:  not used
 ```

 ```
   SVC   001   002   004   006   008   010
   001     2     3     6     9    12    15
   002     3     6    12    18    24    30
   004     6    12    24    36    48    60
   006     9    18    36    54    72    90
   008    12    24    48    72    96   120
   010    15    30    60    90   120   150
 ```

 ## Methodology - MRR Throughput